How Does Stress Affect Your Period?

 The real kicker is that low-grade, chronic stress diverts the brain's attention away from other critical bodily processes, like the important job of balancing the reproductive system.

-To determine if stress affects your period, you need to understand the basics of the menstrual cycle.
+To determine if your stress levels are affecting your period, it's important to understand the basics of the menstrual cycle.
 Contrary to popular belief, most women don't have a textbook 28-day menstrual cycle.
-A 'normal' cycle is highly individual and can fall between 21 and 35 days.
-Tracking your cycle with an app or diary can help reveal what your unique cycle typically looks like.
+A 'normal' cycle is highly individual and can range between 21 and 35 days.
+Tracking your cycle with an app or diary can help you identify what your unique cycle typically looks like.

-If you experience a one-off longer or shorter cycle, there's no need to worry - this is still considered normal.
-However, if your cycle is consistently unpredictable and irregular, it might be down to stress.
-Hormonal contraceptives, pregnancy, perimenopause, or underlying health conditions, such as PCOS, may also be behind delayed or abnormal cycles.
+If you experience a one-off longer or shorter cycle, there's no need to worry—this is still considered normal.
+However, if your cycle is consistently unpredictable and irregular, stress might be a contributing factor.
+Hormonal contraceptives, pregnancy, perimenopause, or underlying health conditions, such as PCOS, may also cause delayed or abnormal cycles, so keep that in mind.

 High levels of circulating cortisol and CRH can have a knock-on effect on reproductive hormones, potentially leading to abnormal ovulation, anovulation (lack of ovulation), or amenorrhea (absence of menstruation) (2).

-Since stress can prevent ovulation, it can delay your period, generally by around five days or more.
-Studies suggest high stress is associated with longer and shorter cycles (3).
+Of course, since stress can prevent ovulation, it can delay your period, generally by around five days or more.
+Studies suggest that high stress is associated with both longer and shorter menstrual cycles (3).

-The absence of periods due to stress is known as functional hypothalamic amenorrhoea (4).
+The absence of periods due to stress is known as functional hypothalamic amenorrhea (4).

-Aside from delayed periods, stress has been linked to heightened menstrual pain (dysmenorrhea) as well.
+Aside from delayed periods, stress has also been linked to heightened menstrual pain (dysmenorrhea).

-One research paper discovered those who experienced stress two weeks before menstruation were two to four times more likely to have moderate to severe menstrual cramps (5).
+One paper reported those who experienced stress two weeks before menstruation were two to four times more likely to have moderate to severe menstrual cramps (5).

 Another study, meanwhile, found stress in the first part of the menstrual cycle (follicular phase) may increase period pain in the second half (luteal phase) (6).

-Although more research into this area of women's health is needed, it's certainly possible that stress could also lead to heavy menstrual bleeding (7).
+While more research in this area of women's health is needed, it's certainly possible that stress could lead to heavy menstrual bleeding (7).

 Unfortunately, we can't control the state of the world.
 There will always be global atrocities, the 24/7 news cycle, and climate concerns.
-However, we can control how we respond to stress, ensuring it doesn't interfere with our health and happiness.
+However, we can control our response to stress, ensuring it doesn't interfere with our health and happiness.

 Stress triggers a series of physiological reactions in the body called the stress response cycle.
 This mechanism consists of three stages: alarm, resistance, and exhaustion.